dinosaure/z/lib/article.md

 ```

 And, at the end, about the inflator, we won 0.5Mb/s so, it's not very relevant
 to do systematically this optimization.
-Especialy that tha gain is not very
+Especialy that the gain is not very
 big.
 But this case show a more higher problem: readability.

 In fact, we can optimize more and more a code (OCaml or C) but we lost, step by